Ankushryuga/Skills-Prepration/java-interviews-questions/java-questions-and-answers.md

       ## Java class, variable, objects, and argument questions.

 # 20. **What is a class in Java?**
-    => All java codes are defined in a class, it has variables and methods.
+    => Class is blueprint for creating Objects, All java codes are defined in a class, it has variables and methods.

 # 21. **What is a variable within Java?**
     => variables are attributes that define the state of a class.